Healthy Homes Assessment Meeanee

 Draught Stopping Meeanee

-Draughts can lead to lower temperatures in homes.
-A draughty house will cost more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts may lead to low temperatures inside households.
+A humid house is more expensive to heat, resulting in wasted energy and incurring higher costs.

-You don’t require to block up intentional gaps or holes in the building.
-For example, tiny gaps around windows and doors may be required to allow movement of the building as the household gets warmer and cooler, in order to let them be shut and opened, rather than being stuck.
-We will examine all windows and doors in your Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the building as the household heats and cools, so that they can still be closed and opened instead of than securing.
+We will test all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections